ZCG-coder/Steppable/README.md

 So we wrote a parser that converts the input into a tree, and then we wrote a calculator that solves the tree step by step.
 Finally, the reporter shows the steps and results to the user in a human-readable format.

-Currently, only the calculator and the reporter is implemented, with very limited functionality.
+Currently, only the calculator and the reporter are implemented, with very limited functionality.
 Here is a list of what we are planning to implement next (and in the near future):

 - [ ] Parser
 - [ ] Calculator and reporter (all the major functions)
     - [x] Comparison of integers and decimal
     - [x] Addition of integers and decimals
     - [x] Subtraction of integers and decimals
     - [x] Multiplication of integers and decimals
     - [x] Powers of integers
     - [x] Division of integers and decimals
     - [ ] Addition of fractions
     - [ ] Subtraction of fractions
     - [ ] Multiplication of fractions
     - [ ] Simplification of fractions
     - [ ] Division of fractions
     - [ ] Conversion between fractions and decimals
     - [ ] Expansion of polynomials
     - [ ] Factoring of polynomials

 The parser is the most difficult part of the project, so we will probably start with the calculator and reporter first.
 When implemented, it will probably call the calculator(s) (which is/are compiled into executable format together with